TJBachorz/odsy-customer-intake-api/README.md

 [<img src="https://i.imgur.com/MIqudHo.png" height="450" width="600"/>](https://i.imgur.com/MIqudHo.png)

-The parser sanitizes the data and returns a "clean" list of customers which are then modelled, stored in the data base, and returned in the response to the user.
+The parser sanitizes the data and returns a "clean" list of customers which are then stored in the data base, and returned in the response to the user.

 Additionally, the API features an index method that accepts a variety of query params for sorting customers: